-Explanation: Between FY2016 and FY2018 successful course completion remains very steady by division.
+Explanation: While the successful course completion varies quite a bit among the divisions, it remains very steady within each division.
 Agriculture, Allied Health, and Technology divisions have the highest successful course completion rates across the college.
-Agriculture's successful course completion rates hover between 90% and 92%.
-Allied Health's course completion rates range between 85% and 87% while Technology's course persistence remains steady (77% to 79%).
-The Humanities' division has the lowest successful completion rates between 65% and 68% followed by Math and Science (69% to 70%).
+Allied Health's course completion rates range between 96% and 97%.
+Agriculture's successful course completion rates range between 90% and 94% while Technology's course persistence hovers between 85% and 91%.
+The Humanities, Math and Science, and Business divisions have fairly similar successful completion rates which range between 74% and 79%.
 The percent of students passing courses mimics the results of successful course completion.
 These percentages are slightly higher for each division since it includes students receiving a passing grade of an A, B, C, or D. Including D's as a grade increases the course completion rates by 2% to 3% for each division.
-One reason for the lower course completion rates in Math and Science and Humanities may be due to the fact that both of these divisions provide general education requirements for all programs across divisions.
-Many students assess into developmental/remedial math, English, and reading courses impacting the successful completion of courses in these two divisions.

-Successful course completion for face-to-face courses ranges around 77% and completion for online courses ranges around 66%.
+Successful course completion for face-to-face courses averages around 87% and the completion for online courses averages around 74%.
 Face-to-face courses have a completion rate 10% higher than online courses.
 When examining the percent of students passing courses, the results mimic the percentages of students successfully completing courses.
 Again, the percentages for both online and face-to-face students with a passing grade is around 4% higher than the percentages of students successfully completing courses.
 Several factors may play into this difference.
 A few potential reasons could include the following: student engagement or feeling connected to the instructor or fellow students in online courses may be difficult, students with developmental course needs taking online classes, and students may be unprepared for online courses (i.e., new to online courses, struggle with the technology, access to Internet and computers, etc.).